oktetlabs/styleguides/cguide.md

-The function description as well as any of the sections beginning tags must be started from the 3rd column position (beginning with 0) just after the ‘`' * '`’ sequence of characters.
+The function description as well as any of the sections beginning tags must be started from the 3rd column position (beginning with 0) just after the `' * '` sequence of characters.

-Use exactly one ‘`SPACE`’ character between any of section beginning tags and start of section body, if the body begins on the same line with a tag.
+Use exactly one `SPACE` character between any of section beginning tags and start of section body, if the body begins on the same line with a tag.